Climate and Nature Crisis

 • State clearly that climate change is real, human-driven, and supported by overwhelming scientific evidence.

-• Explain links between events (e.g. heatwaves, floods, wildfires) and climate change where evidence supports this – and say when it doesn’t.
+• Explain links between events (e.g. heatwaves, floods, wildfires) and the human-made causes of climate change where evidence supports this – and say when it doesn’t.

 • Include the role of policy, industry, finance and regulation, not only individual behaviour.

-• Seek expert comment from independent climate scientists and reputable research institutions.
+• Seek expert comment from independent climate scientists and reputable research and other expert institutions.

-• Include impacts on people and ecosystems, with attention to inequality, justice and displacement.
+• Include impacts on people and ecosystems, with attention to inequality and justice.

 • Cover responses and solutions critically – costs, benefits, limitations, trade-offs.